savyrosea/Genius_Lyrics_Analysis/README.md

   - Look for Correlations :heavy_check_mark:

 ### Thursday, May 26th:
-  - Sentiment Analysis by Artist (VADER/ Sentiment Changes in a Song/ NRC lexicon)
+  - Sentiment Analysis by Artist (NRC lexicon) :heavy_check_mark:
+  - Create Function to get Numeric Values for Emotions Attached to Each Song :heavy_check_mark:
+  - Sentiment Analysis by Song :heavy_check_mark:
+  - Sentiment Analysis by Artist :heavy_check_mark:
+  - Sentiment Analysis by Artist Gender
+  - Sentiment Analysis by Artist Age

 ### Saturday, May 29th:
   - Use NLP to "Create" a pop song (probabilistic Bigram or Trigram Model or GPT-2 Model)